robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 use the `automatic variable`_ `${TEST_NAME}` within the test itself to refer to the test name.
 It is available whenever a test is being executed, including all user keywords, as well as the test setup and the test teardown.

-The variables_ may be use in the test case name, the variables are resolved and the test case name can be must clear in result logs.
+Starting from Robot Framework 3.2, possible variables_ in the test case name are resolved so that the final name will contain the variable value.
+If the variable does not exist, its name is left unchanged.

 .. sourcecode:: robotframework

     *** Variables ***
-    ${amount}    ${5000000}
+    ${MAX AMOUNT}      ${5000000}

     *** Test Cases ***
-    amount cannot larger than ${amount}
+    Amount cannot be larger than ${MAX AMOUNT}
-        no operation
+        # ...

 The :setting:`[Documentation]` setting allows you to set a free documentation for a test case.
 That text is shown in the command line output, as well as the resulting test logs and test reports.
 It is possible to use simple `HTML formatting`_ in documentation and variables_ can be used to make the documentation dynamic.
+Possible non-existing variables are left unchanged.

 If documentation is split into multiple columns, cells in one row are concatenated together with spaces.
 This is mainly be useful when using